samrose/iceberg-flake/README.md

    ```bash
    nix build .#apache-iceberg-spark-runtime
    ```
    This provides the Spark integration JAR.
+The spark-app uses this built package directly instead of downloading it from Maven.

 3. **Development Shell**:
    ```bash